-The MS in Civil and Environmental Engineering assists the region's industries, small businesses, and governmental agencies by providing an accessible source of graduate education for its engineering employees.
+The need for advanced degrees in civil and environmental engineering is both regional and global—and the MS in Civil & Environmental Engineering assists major industries, small businesses, and governmental agencies by providing an accessible source of graduate education for its engineering employees.

 The program provides civil engineers with the skills that are needed to handle the challenges of growth and its attendant development, environmental, and infrastructure problems.
 You will have the advantages of small classes sizes, outstanding faculty, state-of-the-art facilities, and exciting research opportunities.
 Courses are scheduled to allow either full-time or part-time study.